antazoey/examples/README.md

 ### dfx

-dfx is a command-line tool used to create, deploy. and manage projects on ICP.
+dfx is a command-line tool used to create, deploy, and manage projects on ICP.
 To download and use dfx with this examples repo, run the following commands locally (macOS/Linux systems):

 ```
 git clone https://github.com/dfinity/examples.git